Kate Shelley

-Catherine Carroll "Kate" Shelley (December 12, 1863 – January 21, 1912) was a midwestern United States railroad heroine and the first woman in the United States to have a bridge named after her, the Kate Shelley High Bridge.
+Catherine Carroll Shelley (December 12, 1863 – January 21, 1912) was a midwestern United States railroad heroine and the first woman in the United States to have a bridge named after her, the Kate Shelley High Bridge.
 She was also one of the few women to have a train named after her, the Kate Shelley 400.

 Background

 Catherine Carroll Shelley was born at Loughaun, a crossroads near the village of Dunkerrin and the town of Moneygall, in County Offaly, Ireland.
 Dunkerrin Catholic Church records show that her parents, Michael and Margaret Shelley, married on February 24, 1863, and she was baptized on December 12, 1863.
 Her grave marker says she was born on September 25, 1865, and died January 21, 1912.
 The family name was originally spelled Shelly, which is how she wrote her name, but the spelling Shelley was later adopted.

 Michael was likely a tenant farmer in Ireland.
 The family emigrated to the United States when Shelley was 1 1/2 years old.
 They first lived with relatives near Freeport, Illinois, then built a home on about 163 acres near Honey Creek, a perennial tributary stream to the Des Moines River in Boone County, Iowa located to the east of Moingona.
 Michael became foreman of a section crew, building tracks for the Chicago and North Western Railway.